WoodRust/ConquestCalculator/Blueprint/spec.md

 - Users can toggle multiple calculation results on the same graph for comparison
 - Swipe-to-delete stored results
 - Optional cumulative probability overlay
+- Detailed combat summary with:
+  - Expected hits, expected wounds, and expected stands lost
+  - Explicit display of all target values in use
+  - List of all active modifiers and their effects
+  - Base values and modified values clearly differentiated
+  - Impact and trample attack results

+### 7. Army List Management
+- Create and save custom army lists
+- Toggle between browsing all factions and loading custom lists
+- Auto-detection of list-specific abilities and modifiers
+- Character attachment validation based on list rules

+### 8. Result Storage and Sharing
+- Auto-naming of saved combat interactions
+- Format: "[Attacker](stands) vs [Defender](stands) - [situational effects]"
+- Option to manually rename saved calculations
+- Compare multiple calculation results side-by-side
+- Share calculation results with other players

 ## Data Management